-The Biden Administration's new Energy Plan, if enacted, could positively impact the demand for our new energy power systems solutions.
-The new Energy Plan intends to reform and extend the tax incentives that generate energy efficiency and clean energy jobs as well as to develop financing mechanisms that leverage private sector dollars to maximize investment in the clean energy revolution.
-The Biden Administration plans to spur the installation of tens of thousands of wind turbines in his first term - including thousands of turbines off the U.S. coasts.
+The Biden Administration's energy plan, if enacted, could positively impact the demand for our new energy power systems solutions.
+The energy plan intends to reform and extend the tax incentives that generate energy efficiency and clean energy jobs as well as to develop financing mechanisms that leverage private sector dollars to maximize investment in the clean energy revolution.
 We plan to seek to collaborate with top tier wind turbine manufacturers to provide new wind farm connectivity to the U.S. power grid.

-The new Presidential administration also intends to spur the installation of millions of solar panels - including utility-scale, rooftop, and community solar systems.
+The Biden Administration also intends to spur the installation of millions of solar panels - including utility-scale, rooftop, and community solar systems.
 Our systems are primarily focused on addressing renewable energy installations for project developers and wind turbine manufacturers.
 Because solar power is dynamic and intermittently variable in nature, distribution grids will need to enhance their network's capabilities to accommodate this new resource, while maintaining efficiency and power quality for their customers.
-Our systems offers electric utilities superior power quality, environmental benefits, and significant cost-savings over traditional solutions.
+Our system offers electric utilities superior power quality, environmental benefits, and significant cost-savings over traditional solutions.

-The President's Energy Policy also focuses on the next generation of electric grid transmission and distribution, which has been the heart of our long-term growth strategy.
+The Biden Administration's energy policy also focuses on the next generation of electric grid transmission and distribution, which has been the heart of our long-term growth strategy.
 We believe our new energy power systems products are well suited to address this enormous challenge.